Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 4: Memory Management(8 Hrs).md

 ## **4.1.5.
 Relocation and Protection**

 **Relocation:**
-* **Explanation:** Relocation refers to the ability to load a process into any available contiguous block of physical memory, rather than requiring it to load at a fixed, predefined address.
+* **Explanation:** Relocation refers to the **ability to load a process into any available contiguous block of physical memory**, rather than requiring it to load at a fixed, predefined address.
 This is crucial for multiprogramming, as memory becomes fragmented and processes need to be moved or loaded where space is available.
 * **Types of Addresses:**
-    * **Logical Address (Virtual Address):** The address generated by the CPU.
+    * **Logical Address (Virtual Address):** The **address generated by the CPU**.
 This address is relative to the start of the program and does not change regardless of where the program is loaded in physical memory.
-    * **Physical Address (Absolute Address):** The actual address in main memory.
+    * **Physical Address (Absolute Address):** The **actual address in main memory**.
 * **Mechanism:**
     * **Static Relocation:** Done at load time.
 The loader modifies all logical addresses in the program to physical addresses before execution.
 This means a program, once loaded, cannot be moved.
     * **Dynamic Relocation (Runtime Relocation):** Done at runtime by the MMU.
 The CPU generates logical addresses, and a hardware mechanism (often using a **Relocation Register / Base Register** and a **Limit Register**) adds the base address of the process to the logical address to get the physical address.
 This allows the program to be moved in memory after loading.
-        * **Base Register:** Contains the starting physical address of the process in memory.
+        * **Base Register:** **Contains the starting physical address of the process** in memory.
-        * **Limit Register:** Contains the size of the process's memory region, ensuring that addresses generated do not exceed the allocated space.
+        * **Limit Register:** **Contains the size of the process's memory region**, ensuring that addresses generated do not exceed the allocated space.
 * **Advantages of Dynamic Relocation:**
     * Allows processes to be loaded into any available memory block.
     * Facilitates swapping and compaction.